Best Data Privacy Software: 11 Options to Consider [2023]

 Things to Consider When Choosing Data Privacy Software

-We spoke about our criteria for ranking companies on this list, but let's take it a little further.
+We discussed our criteria for ranking companies on this list, but let's take it further.
 Here are some additional factors we used for our ranking criteria:

-User Interface (UI) and Dashboards: We evaluated companies based on ease of use, with intuitive dashboards and user interfaces.
-We also took into account whether the software include analytics, multi-user support, and more.
+• User Interface (UI) and Dashboards: We evaluated companies with intuitive dashboards and user interfaces based on ease of use.
+We also considered whether the software includes analytics, multi-user support, and more.

-Robust Customer Support: We analyzed whether the software offered reliable support and training resources to help users get the most out of the platform and address any issues that may arise.
-This includes both training resources for onboarding as well as live customer service support.
+• Robust Customer Support: We analyzed whether the software offered reliable support and training resources to help users get the most out of the platform and address any issues that may arise.
+This includes training resources for onboarding and live customer service support.

-Cookie Consent Tools: All the new data privacy laws are clamping down hard on cookies, so we took cookie consent management as one of our core ranking factors.
+• Cookie Consent Tools: All the new data privacy laws are taking user consent very seriously, so we took cookie consent management as one of our core ranking factors.

 Data Privacy Software FAQs